 These are your essential advisers.

-Purchasing a property is hard work.
+Purchasing an investment property is hard work.
 You should take it seriously and learn everything you can about it.
-Choose carefully who you listen to,
+Choose carefully who you listen to.

 Property investing is a business, and many people do this full time.
 Use your time after 5 wisely, learn the skills and get educated on market information.
 Sign up for courses.

 Listen to people who are successful in this game.
 Like any skill, if you want to get better at it, learn and practise.
 The better you get at it the faster you will find deals and opportunities that will come up.